tetsuo/tetsuo.github.io/articles/cubiclimit.md

 ctx.stroke();
 ```

-In essence, from Mohr's era to today's digital canvas, the process remains the same: first, you model your art in code, and then you generate the instructions that bring it to life.

-Modern techniques, especially in **functional programming**, explicitly enforce this separation.
-You often end up with:

-- A **declarative model** that specifies **what** to do
-- An **interpreter** that connects this model to **stateful, effectful APIs**

-The `Drawing` sum type describes the semantics of a **domain specific language (DSL)** for creating vector graphics, keeping the model separate from side effects.
-This separation allows the same underlying logic to be used for **rendering** to a canvas, **exporting** to PostScript, or even **controlling** a physical plotter.
-Our plan is to eventually integrate it with the Canvas API, and ultimately generate canvas commands as a side effect.
+---

+The `Drawing` type we defined is essentially an algebraic data type (specifically, a sum type) that describes the semantics of a domain-specific language for vector graphics.
+It doesn't have its own syntax, nor does it need one.

+All it requires is an **interpreter** to integrate with the Canvas API and, ultimately, generate canvas commands.

+---

-# Interpreting geometry
+## Interpreting geometry

-Before we proceed, we must address a key limitation: the Canvas API only supports 2D coordinates (i.e., **X** and **Y**), not 3D.

-To work around this constraint, we'll begin by implementing a simplified version of the [`CanvasPath`](https://html.spec.whatwg.org/multipage/canvas.html#building-paths) API—similar to [`Path2D`](https://developer.mozilla.org/en-US/docs/Web/API/Path2D)—but tailored to handle 3D coordinates.
+That said, before we proceed, we must address a key limitation: the Canvas API only supports 2D coordinates, not 3D.
+To enable 3D functionality on `<canvas>`, we'll define `Path3D` (as an implementation of the [`CanvasPath`](https://html.spec.whatwg.org/multipage/canvas.html#building-paths) interface), much like [`Path2D`](https://developer.mozilla.org/en-US/docs/Web/API/Path2D) but with support for 3D coordinates.

-## Path3D
+### Path3D

 ```ts
 type Path3D = ReadonlyArray<ReadonlyArray<Point>>
 ```

-`Path3D` is an intermediate representation that transforms our high-level `Shape` definitions into a format more suitable for applying transformations and rendering.
+`Path3D` is an intermediate representation that transforms high-level `Shape` definitions into a format more suitable for applying transformations and rendering.
 Essentially, it _flattens_ a shape into an array of **subpaths**, where each subpath is a sequence of 3D points (`[x, y, z]`).

-## Converting a Shape to Path3D
+#### Converting a Shape to Path3D

 The helper function `fromShape` performs this conversion: